 FAQ

-How did you get started flying pets?
+How did you get started flying RESCUE pets?

 Where do you find the pets that you fly?